AI isn't your bottleneck.Unstructured thinking is.We fix that first.

 Why reliable process improvements do not start with another tool.

-Work usually breaks when ownership, context, and control are unclear.
-Fix that first, and the system becomes easier to trust.
+Work breaks when ownership, context, and control are unclear.
+AI doesn't fix that.
+It exposes it faster.
+Structure the thinking first and the system becomes easier to trust.

 Approval and escalation design